Maryland Historical Magazine

 Final publication decisions are made by the Editor.

-Authors whose work has been accepted for publication sign a publishing agreement with the MCHC before their article can appear in print.
+Authors whose work has been accepted for publication sign a publishing agreement with MCHC before their article can appear in print.
 Accepted articles are copy-edited for content and style prior to publication, in cooperation with the authors.

 Questions about the review and publication process should be addressed to the Editor.